jackdpage/pylux/docs/cli_features.rst

 A listing command is any command which generates a list of objects of which the string representations are printed to the output.
 Along with the string representation of the object, listing commands also assign so-called interface references to each object.
-These are displayed as green integers preceding the line which contains the object.
+These are displayed as integers preceding the line which contains the object.
 It is these integers that are passed into commands in place of the objects they demand.